kunhwiko/concepts/software-engineering.md

 ```
 hide all but important features to reduce complexity and think about things at a higher level

-ex) create an object TV to focus on a higher level, rather than the specifics/internals of a TV
+ex) think about instance variables and methods of a TV at a higher level, rather than the specific/internals of a TV
 ```

 ##### Encapsulation
 ```
-bundling data fields as private to prevent open access and change
+bundling data fields as private to prevent open access and changes
 ```

 ##### Inheritance